Epic Coastal Road Trip Pt 2:

-As we departed the Cannon Beach area we felt a little sad, as we really wanted to stay longer.
-But we knew we had to make our way on to Portland, which was our resting point for the night.
-We proceeded north on highway 101 and reached highway 26 which took us all the way into Portland and definitely did not disappoint, as it was quite a scenic roadway.
-We enjoyed glancing at the natural surroundings and tree lined road as well as the open fields as we watched the sun set.
+While departing Cannon Beach area we felt a little sad.
+This small town made us fall in love with it.
+But we knew we had to continue our epic coastal road trip journey on towards Portland, which was our resting point for the night.
+Our path takes us north on highway 101 to connect to highway 26 which took us all the way into Portland.
+This route is amazing and it was quite a scenic roadway.

-We couldn’t have asked for a lovelier day the next day.
-We woke up to a beautiful Portland morning and hit the road towards Seattle.
-We arrived in Seattle a handful of hours from Portland and prepared to make our way downtown to find parking.
+The next day could not have been more beautiful!
+After a delicious breakfast in Portland, we hit the road towards Seattle.
+We arrived in Seattle which is just a few or more hours drive from Portland and head towards downtown to find parking.
 We pre-purchased baseball tickets to see the Seattle Mariners play on July 4th and it was a blast!
 The stadium was full of cheer, music, excitement, and patriotism!

-Safeco Stadium 4th of July Fly over from McChord Field: C-17 Flyover: WOW!
+Safeco Stadium (now it is named T-Mobile Park) 4th of July Fly over from McChord Field: C-17 Flyover: WOW!

-The Seattle morning offered to us was unbelievable!
-Full sunshine, blue sky, gorgeous temperatures, and not the Washington temps I remember. (in a good way).
-(I lived on Whidbey Island, WA 20 years ago).
+This Seattle morning is unbelievable!
+Full sunshine, blue sky, gorgeous temperatures, and not the Washington temperatures and clouds I remember; in a good way as I lived on Whidbey Island, WA 20 years ago.

 We walked around the city for a while, then filled the car up with gas and started our return trip.
 San Francisco was our final stop, return the rental car, and catch a flight home.
 But of course, before that flight departure, we took in another baseball game and saw the San Francisco Giants play ball!
 That was certainly a thrill to see!
 I don’t know how people watch the game when they have such a gorgeous view looking right back at them in the stadium!

-Our road trip back through Oregon was sort of a detour path as a result of the fires on I-5 near and around the borders of Oregon and California.
+Our epic coastal road trip return takes us through Oregon as a result of a detour path because of fires on I-5 near and around the borders of Oregon and California.
 Our detour included taking us onto Highway 99 South through several beautiful open landscapes, Mt.
 Shasta, Diamond Peak Mt., and other gorgeous vistas for our viewing pleasure and an overnight resting stop in Eugene.
 To cap off the evening, we enjoyed a stunning sunset!

-Side Note: There are a couple things we noticed during our travels along the coast into northern California, Oregon, and Washington.
+Side Note: There are a couple things we noticed during our epic coastal road trip travels along northern California, Oregon, and Washington.
 There are several homeless folks wandering the streets, parking lots, roadways and highways.
 Many of these people live in their vehicles and I think they were at every rest area we stopped at.
-A few rest areas in those areas post warning signs stating that only a minimum numbers of hours is allowed or vehicle will be towed.
+A few rest stops in those areas post warning signs stating that only a minimum numbers of hours is allowed to park or vehicle will be towed.
 Free coffee is also offered at the rest areas in Oregon and Washington.
 The number of rest stops in California seems to be limited and the ones they do have, are closed.
 This is something to keep in mind as you travel on a road trip through California.

 Avenue of the Giants brochure